dangvd/crystal-dock/README.md

 $ sudo make install
 ```

-After the installation, Crystal Dock can be launched from the Application Menu (Utilities category), or from the command line:
+After the installation, Crystal Dock can be launched from the Application list (Utilities category), or from the command line:
 ```
 $ crystal-dock
 ```